Next Spinney Dig – Sat 3 Feb, from 9.30 till about noon as usual.

-John Tolson has kindly prepared a trailer to show what we’ve been doing at Shrieve Cottages and attract people to come and look at the site on that day.
+John Tolson had kindly prepared a trailer to show what we had been doing at Shrieve Cottages, which is shown below

 During our last two digs we have been very excited to finally uncover the remaining chimney structure, including the iron guards.
 The brickwork is stunning, and also includes more of the Harper & Moores named bricks from Stourbridge.